GwamakaCharles/users_app_be/README.md

 ```

 **API Endpoints**

-Read the api.yaml first to understand how the API endpoints are used.
+Read the _api.yaml_ file first to understand how the API endpoints are used.

-## There are two available endpoints:
+## There are two endpoints available:

 `[GET] /users`